collective/collective.developermanual/source/introduction/writing.rst

    git clone https://github.com/collective/collective.developermanual

-* Bootstap with Python 2.5 or later.
+* Bootstrap with Python 2.5 or later.
 We use a version of Sphinx that has dropped Python 2.4 support.

 .. note::